Stock image: Audeze | Design: HomeStudioBasics

 It’s a buttery smooth listen, with near-perfect bass response, mid-range, and treble.

-If you think you’ll need more treble and don’t fall into that dark high-end camp (for lack of a better term), The Ananda/Edition XS is definitely the solution.
+If you think you’ll need more treble and don’t fall into that dark high-end camp (for lack of a better term), the Ananda/Edition XS is the solution.

 In other words, I can understand why people may not like the Audeze house sound.